sarikasurampudi/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

 You'll view the sample table for the scenario.

-1. View the contents of the customer table.
+1. Run the paragraphs that create `customers` and `customer_order_status` tables and view the contents of the customers table.

     ```
     <copy>
-    select * from customer;
+    select * from customers;
     </copy>
     ```